tgangte/tgangte.github.io/_posts/2024-07-22-microservices-vs-monoliths.md

 **Objective: Build a simple web application that greets the visitor and displays the current weather of the visitor’s location.**

-## Monolith Architecture Weather App
+## Monolithic Architecture Weather App

-If we were to build this as a monolith, we might create a python flask application that accepts the HTTP Request, and get the visitor’s IP address from the browser.
+If we were to build this in monolithic architecture, we might create a python flask application that accepts the HTTP Request, and get the visitor’s IP address from the browser.

 Then a function within the application converts the visitor’s IP address to a city name or co-ordinates.